Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker image list

 You may also want to tag this new image into the private registry.
-To accomplish this, use the command:
+To accomplish this, run the command:

 docker image tag httpd:alpine gcr.io/company/httpd:customv1

-You can now publish this image privately using the command:
+You can now publish this image privately by running the command:

 docker image push gcr.io/company/httpd:customv1